NeroReflex/pam_login_ng/README.md

 The good part is that knowing the main password will __NOT__ disclose the intermediate key nor any secondary authentication method, and knowing the intermediate key will __NOT__ disclose secondary authentication methods.

+## Additional notes

+Here is some notes of general interest:
+    - on Archlinux if you install the *kwallet-pam* package and your wallet password is the same as your account the wallet will be automatically unlocked: this chains with autologin